janhavi529/toy-robot-simulator/README.md

 -----------
  - Used Node/Express to create REST API to handle command requests for robot simulation.
  - Used Jest for test cases.
- - Test coverage report can be obatined by running "npm test".
+ - Test coverage report can be obtained by running "npm test".

  Usage
 -----------